-This function is only available in systems Anl 2.x, 4.1 to 4.5, 8.x, 9.5 and 9.6.
+This function is only available in systems Anl 2.x, 4.1 and 4.5.
 With the setting CO4 -> F07 - 1, heating operation of the UP1 heating circuit is reactivated for a period of 10 minutes after 20 minutes of priority (heating deactivated during DHW heating).
 By setting CO4 -> F07 - 0, storage tank charging is given unlimited priority over the heating operation in the UP1 heating circuit.